ykskb/dax86/README.md

 x86 (i386) Emulator in C

-Primary purpose is to run xv6 so that one can trace how an OS runs at CPU level.
+Primary purpose is to run xv6 so that one can trace how an OS runs on CPU.

+June 2020: It reached scheduler loop handling ISR.

 In scope: